AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Creating a new assessment : `addassessment`

-Creates a new assessment in the database.
+Creates a new assessment in the database, so that you can add scores and analyse performance for the assessment.

 Format: `addassessment -a <assessment_name>`
 * The assessment should not already exist in database.